apalmblad/manager-readme/README.md

 ### Hours

 I like M-F, 8:30 - 17:00.
 I may be around on email or slack outside that time.
 Unless previously discussed, or if there's an emergency, I don't expect you to respond to emails outside your regular hours.
+I've got a toddler and like to be home in time to at least eat, and sometimes prepare, dinner for 6.

 For reports, I'm  fine with flexible hours, but like consistency and significant overlap amongst me and team members you work closely with.

-### On Grumpiness
+### On Grumpiness and Stress

 Grumpiness has lots of causes, generally stress or sleep related.
 Generally, leaving the stresses of a small business with tight finances has done wonders for my grumpiness - it's hard to find something worse than payroll-making fears.

 I'll do my best to hide it, but I might be shorter or quieter.

+If I seem stressed, encouragement and minor check-ins can be great, but a deeper dive on the current problem in the middle of it might be frustrating unless I'm stuck; the problem is already likely eating up a ton of my mind.

 To deal with it, fresh air, a change of scenery, coffee or other BEvERages generally can help.
+I've been told by coworkers they can tell when it's been awhile since I've been out in the mountains, so that's definitely another outlet.
+Regular biking also helps.

 ### About Me